HodaHisham27/Queue_Implementation/README.md

 # Queue_Implementation
-1- Arraybased implementation queue
+1- Arraybased implementation of queue

-2- Linkedbased implementaion queue
+2- Linkedbased implementaion of queue